Sheila Dikshit is the Chief Minister

 since 1998.
 An Indian politician, she is a member of Indian National Congress

 .
 In January 2009, Dikshit has sworn in as the Chief Minister for a 3rd consecutive term.
 Sheila Dikshit is the 2nd woman Chief Minister of Delhi and represents the New Delhi Constituency in the Legislative Assembly of Delhi.
 She has also served the chairperson of the Young Women`s Association.
-Even sections within Congress, Sheila Dikshit nicknamed as an Outsider.
-65-year-old Sheila Dikshit has demonstrated her popularity by spearheading Congress back to power in Delhi for the Third consecutive time in an extraordinary feat.
+The 75-year-old Sheila Dikshit has demonstrated her popularity by spearheading Congress back to power in Delhi for the Third consecutive time in an extraordinary feat.
 She represents Gole Market Constituency in the Assembly.
 In 1970`s, she was chairperson of the Young Women`s Association and had set up two of most successful hostels for working women in Delhi.
+Sheila Dikshit has resigned from her designation of Chief Minister on 8th December, 2013.

 Early Life of Sheila Dikshit

-Sheila Dikshit was born on March 31st, 1938, in a non-political family in Punjab
+Sheila Dikshit was born on March 31st, 1938, in a non-political `Khatri` family in Punjab

 `s Kapurthala district